dcppc/crosscut-metadata/README.md

 ## DATS-JSON validation

-The DATS JSON-LD files have all been validated against the latest (as of this writing) version of DATS from
+Modified versions of the DATS JSON-LD files have all been validated against the latest (as of this writing) version of DATS from

 https://github.com/datatagsuite